Plan analytics update in Avo branch

 The hardest part in the whole analytics release process is usually to decide what events and properties you need, to be able to measure the success of the product change.
 There are many paths to a decision, but no matter which one you take, we recommend doing it as early as possible in the development process.

 We always recommend starting by formulating the metrics you hope to move with your change.
-Our favorite way to do this is what we like to call a Purpose Meetings (opens in a new tab).
+Our favorite way to do this is what we like to call a Purpose Meeting, centered around the user journey for your feature.
 The outcomes of that meeting are:

-The result of the purpose meeting is usually a draft of events that someone takes forward to the next step.
+The result of the purpose meeting is usually a draft of the user journey with key actions identified that someone takes forward to the next step.

 1.2 Create a branch in Avo